 NOTE—MMPDU only includes the Frame Body field of the Management frame and does not include a MAC header and a frame check sequence (FCS) of the Management frame (see 3.2 (Definitions specific to IEEE 802.11)).

-Otherwise, an MLD shall not transmit an individually addressed MMPDU, which is not a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element and is intended for one STA affiliated with the associated MLD operating on an enabled link, to another STA (other than the intended STA) affiliated with the associated MLD operating on a setup link through an STA affiliated with the MLD operating on the setup link subject to additional constraints (see 35.3.7 (Link management)).
+Otherwise, an MLD shall not transmit an individually addressed MMPDU (that(#19284) is not a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element and is intended for one STA affiliated with the associated MLD operating on an enabled link)(#19284) to another STA (other than the intended STA) affiliated with the associated MLD operating on a setup link through an STA affiliated with the MLD operating on the setup link subject to additional constraints (see 35.3.7 (Link management)).

-An individually addressed MMPDU, which is not a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element and is transmitted by an MLD through an affiliated STA is intended for a STA affiliated with the peer MLD unless specified otherwise to be intended for an MLD.
+An individually addressed MMPDU (that(#19284) is not a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element and is transmitted by an MLD through an affiliated STA) (#19284) is intended for a STA affiliated with the peer MLD unless specified otherwise to be intended for an MLD.

 Between an AP MLD and a non-AP MLD, the following individually addressed MMPDUs shall be intended for an MLD: